aditi415/CN-API-mdfiles/README.md

 # Crowd-Management-Project
-Contains All the docuements related to Project
+Contains All the documents related to Project